xenify-io/litepaper/README.md

   - XNF stakers play an essential role in Xenify's long-term growth, and in return reap the benefits.
 For chains where XNF has been deployed, stakers enjoy native tokens generated from swap fees across all supported EVM chains at the end of each cycle.
 As Xenify continues to broaden its reach, an increasing amount of swap volume is guaranteed, with users eager to benefit from a seamless swapping experience while earning XNF on every swap they make.
 Consequently, XNF stakers benefit from increased rewards!
 This equitable model establishes a positive feedback loop, guaranteeing all participants benefit from the ecosystem’s growth proportional to their engagement.

   - In addition to swap fees, XNF stakers on chains where XNF has been deployed, will also earn native tokens at the end of each cycle generated from the burn fee.
 With XNF adopting the halving model and 50% of the daily mint reserved for those burning vXEN and vUSDy, participating in the daily burn cycle is one of the few means to securing a sizable XNF position.
-As more users burn vXEN and vUSDy to acquire XNF, not only do XNF stakers profit from increased rewards through the burn fee, but XNF liquidity proliferates via the protocol fee.
+As more users burn vXEN and vUSDy to acquire XNF, not only do XNF stakers profit from increased rewards through the burn fee, but XNF liquidity proliferates via the mint fee.
 This innovative burn cycle implementation creates another positive feedback loop, ensuring the entire ecosystem benefits from user engagement.

   - But that's not all!
 XNF stakers will also benefit from Xenify's strategic integration of YSL.IO and its AlphaVaults and AceVaults.
 This secondary layer of Xenify's reward framework will provide native tokens to XNF stakers from the yield derived from the rehypothecation of AlphaVault assets, as well as the claim fees generated from the daily XNF allocation set aside for the YSL.IO protocol.
 AlphaVault and AceVault participants can decide to claim either their XNF allocation or USDy tokens—but not both.
 Every time a vault participant claims XNF, their claim fee is collected and distributed among XNF stakers at the cycle's conclusion.